colehurwitz/colehurwitz.github.io/_pages/about.md

 Research
 ======
 I am a current PhD student at the Institute for Adaptive and Neural Computation, University of Edinburgh supervised by [Dr. Matthias Hennig](http://homepages.inf.ed.ac.uk/mhennig/).
-My research interests lie at the intersection of computational neuroscience and machine learning and my PhD focuses on the development and deployment of scalable methods for the analysis of large-scale extracellular recordings.
+My research interests lie at the intersection of computational neuroscience and machine learning where I work to apply modern generative modelling and inference methods to the analysis of large-scale extracellular recordings.
 I also work to improve the reproducibility and provenance of extracellular analysis in preparation for the wide-spread use of large-scale electrophysiology.
 I am a firm believer that both of these research directions are essential for the current and future health of neuroscience and I am passionate about developing principled technologies to drive them forward.

 News